-But it's important to recognize that babies aren't always awake when they sound like they are; they can cry and make all sorts of other noises during light sleep.
+It's important to know that babies can cry and make all sorts of other noises during light sleep.
 Even if they do wake up in the night, they may only be awake for a few minutes before falling asleep again on their own.

 6 to 12 Months

-Parents can give babies a little more time to settle down on their own and go back to sleep.
-If they don't, comfort them without picking them up (talk softly, rub their backs), then leave — unless they appear to be sick.
+If your baby wakes in the middle of the night, but you don't think it's due to hunger, wait a few minutes before going to your baby.
+Sometimes, babies just need a few minutes to settle down on their down.
+Those who don't settle should be comforted without being picked up (talk softly to your baby, rub the back), then left to settle down again — unless they are sick.
 Sick babies need to be picked up and cared for.
 If your baby doesn't seem sick and continues to cry, you can wait a little longer, then repeat the short crib-side visit.

-Establishing a bedtime routine helps kids relax and get ready for sleep.
-For a toddler, the routine may be from 15 to 30 minutes long and include calming activities such as reading a story, bathing, and listening to soft music.
+Establish a bedtime routine to help kids relax and get ready for sleep.
+For a toddler, the routine might be 5-30 minutes long and include calming activities such as reading a story, bathing, and listening to soft music.

 Whatever the nightly ritual is, your toddler will probably insist that it be the same every night.
-Just don't allow rituals to become too long or too complicated.
-Whenever possible, allow your toddler to make bedtime choices within the routine: which pajamas to wear, which stuffed animal to take to bed, what music to play.
-This gives your little one a sense of control over the routine.
+Just don't allow rituals to become too long or complicated.
+Whenever possible, let your toddler make bedtime choices within the routine: which pajamas to wear, which stuffed animal to take to bed, what music to play.
+This gives your little one a sense of control.

 Comfort and hold your child at these times.
 Let your toddler talk about the dream if he or she wants to, and stay until your child is calm.
 Then encourage your child to go back to sleep as soon as possible.

 Most nursery schools and kindergartens have quiet periods when the kids lie on mats or just rest.
-As kids give up their naps, bedtimes may come earlier than during the toddler years.
+As kids give up their naps, they may go to bed at night earlier than they did as toddlers.

-And sleep deprivation adds up over time, so an hour less per night is like a full night without sleep by the end of the week.
-Among other things, an insufficient amount of sleep can lead to:
+Sleep deprivation adds up over time, so an hour less per night is like a full night without sleep by the end of the week.
+Among other things, a lack of sleep can lead to:

 delayed response time

-Teens also experience a change in their sleep patterns — their bodies want to stay up late and wake up later, which often leads to them trying to catch up on sleep during the weekend.
-This sleep schedule irregularity can actually aggravate the problems and make getting to sleep at a reasonable hour during the week even harder.
+Teens also undergo a change in their sleep patterns — their bodies want to stay up late and wake up later, which often leads to them trying to catch up on sleep during the weekend.
+But this irregularity can make getting to sleep at a reasonable hour during the week even harder.

-Ideally, a teen should try to go to bed at the same time every night and wake up at the same time every morning, allowing for at least 8 to 9 hours of sleep.
+Ideally, a teen should try to go to bed at the same time every night and wake up at the same time every morning, allowing for at least 9 hours of sleep.